prob140/prob140.github.io/logistics.md

 The course includes many events: lecture, lab, discussions,  office hours, and review sessions.
 Weekly labs, discussions, and lecture are typically the most valuable events to attend.

-Lecture: The course includes (two/three) (80/50)-minute lectures per week.
+Lecture: The course includes two 80-minute lectures per week.

 Discussion: The course includes one 50 minute discussion section this week.
 Run by GSIs (Graduate Student Instructors), these help teach the core concepts and theory in the class.
 Although attendance in discussion is not mandatory, there are bi-weekly quizzes to ensure that everyone keeps up with the materials.